-Sunday June 24th, ERCOT released their Day Ahead forecasting for Monday June 25th.
+On Sunday June 24th, ERCOT released their Day Ahead forecasting for Monday, June 25th.
 ERCOT typically releases these numbers between 2-2:30 p.m.
 Sunday’s forecasts of Mondays usage looked high but normal.
 Along with the release of day ahead forecasting, each day ERCOT also releases how the Day Ahead Market (DAM) cleared.
-This gives and indication of how prices look on the wholesale side of the business, which settles in a Dutch Auction format.
+This gives an indication of how prices look on the wholesale side of the business, which settles in a Dutch Auction format.
 Sunday’s DAM settled very high at $125, but that alone wasn’t surprising given the high expected load and nervousness from last August.
 While $125 is very high, it’s also a function of the load simply getting more expensive as the supply boundaries are peaked…in other words, basic supply and demand.

-Then Monday June 25th arrives and the day ends up being one of the hottest June temperatures on record.
+Then, Monday, June 25th arrives and the day ends up being one of the hottest June temperatures on record.
 It’s hot, and the grid is taxed, using almost 66,000 megawatts of energy.
 That being said, everything still behaves perfectly normal.
 The forecast models predicted a high usage day, it was a high usage day, and the usage matched the forecasts fairly closely.
-Also, the pricing on the spot market actually settled like a standard summer day around $36/mWh (mega-watt per hour), despite the DAM pricing at a high $125 per mWh.
+Also, the pricing on the spot market actually settled like a standard summer day around $36/mWh (megawatt per hour), despite the DAM pricing at a high $125 per mWh.

 One interesting thing did happen on Monday, however.
 Instead of releasing their Day Ahead forecasting by 2:30 p.m., ERCOT uncharacteristically didn’t release it until roughly 8 p.m.
 Monday night, and they appear to have offered no explanation whatsoever for the delay.
 When I asked Dan Jones, the Independent Market Monitor for ERCOT about the delay in releasing the DAMs and if there were any reason for the delay, he couldn’t provide a meaningful response.
-He simply said “Sometimes that kind of thing happens.”
-And to be clear, “That Kind of Thing” in this instance is actually a violation of ERCOT’s own protocols for procedure when the DAM is going to be late.
-When the information finally was released, the forecasting for Tuesday June 26th predicted an extremely heavy load.
+He simply said, “Sometimes that kind of thing happens.”
+And to be clear, “That Kind of Thing” in this instance is actually a violation of ERCOT’s own protocols for the procedure when the DAM is going to be late.
+When the information finally was released, the forecasting for Tuesday, June 26th predicted an extremely heavy load.

 Several things are unusual about the close on 6/25.
 Obviously the fact that it settled about 6 hours late is strange.
 I’m not sure an event has occurred in which the DAM closed as late as it did on 6/25.
 More strange still is that no one has really offered an explanation with any data as to why this delay happened.
 Was it operational?
 Was it technological?
-Even the Independent Market Monitor doesn’t seem to know, or care enough to explain.
+Even the Independent Market Monitor doesn’t seem to know or care enough to explain.
 Finally, when the DAM did settle for the day and was released, it closed at double the price of the prior day at $250.
 And it closed with no reason for anything to cause such a dramatic jump from a bidding perspective given that bids are done at 10 a.m., long before peaks are seen in the day prior.

 Tuesday June 26th, 2012

-Tuesday comes around, and sure enough it ends up being one of the heaviest days on record for June in terms of load and usage.
+Tuesday comes around, and sure enough, it ends up being one of the heaviest days on record for June in terms of load and usage.
 There were also price spikes, where the spot market prices shoot up to $3000 per unit (instead of the usual $30-$40 range) because of the scarcity of electricity on the grid.
 It’s important to note that these kind of price spikes impact the forward price curve for power and are being used to encourage new generation plants to be built when the PUC voted to raise the market cap to $4500.
 The timing is interesting that one of these price spikes happened just before the PUC voted to raise the price cap.